10 – Valley Road

 # 8 – Barcelona Mona

-Continuing with our top 10 Bruce Hornsby songs list we turn to the great instrumental track “Barcelona Mona.”
+Continuing our list of top 10 Bruce Hornsby songs, we turn to the great instrumental track “Barcelona Mona.”
 The song was released on the Harbor Lights album.
 The music was utilized for the Barcelona Olympics.
 The music was an artistic success for Bruce Hornsby, winning the artist a 1933 Grammy for Best Pop Instrumental.
 Bruce Hornsby uses dissonance in the opening piano licks, applying a mixture of suspended 2nds and 4ths to create a cinematic atmosphere.

 # 7 – Every Little Kiss

 Bruce Hornsby and The Range’s debut album had so many great songs on the record that we could have filled this entire list with songs from the record.
 The album was released in 1986.
 “Every Little Kiss” was the first single released from the album but was not a hit when it was first released.
-After the success of “The Way It Is,” the record company released “Every Little Kiss,” a second time.
+After the success of “The Way It Is,” the record company released “Every Little Kiss” for a second time.
 On the second try, the song became a top 20 hit.
 The song swings with a rhythm that is simply captivating.
 One can understand why this song was chosen as the first single from the album.

 # 6 – King Of The Hill

 “King Of The Hill” was the opening track on Bruce Hornsby’s fabulous album Spirit Trail.
 The album was released in 1998.
 The album’s cover below depicts Bruce Hornsby’s uncle, Charles Hornsby, lighting a cigarette in his ear.
 The album was released as a two-CD set.
 Jerry Garcia of The Grateful Dead played guitar on one of the album’s twenty tracks.

 # 5 – A Night On The Town